youtube/cobalt/cobalt/site/docs/reference/starboard/modules/6/player.md

 sample in 90KHz ticks (PTS).
 Note that samples MAY be written "slightly" out of order. `video_sample_info`: Information about a video sample.
 This value is required if `sample_type` is `kSbMediaTypeVideo`.
 Otherwise, it must be `NULL`.
-`sample_drm_info`: The DRM system for the media sample.
+`sample_drm_info`: The DRM system related info for the media sample.
 This value is required for encrypted samples.
 Otherwise, it must be `NULL`.

 #### Declaration ####